therealchjones/mffer/docs/Development.md

 extracted information to present data intuitively and understandably, enhancing player decision making.

+The `mffer` tools facilitate extracting information from and about MFF, and can be used without a great deal of knowledge of the game's technical aspects and inner workings.
+However, developing the tools may require more understanding of software created with Unity in general and of Marvel Future Fight in particular.
+That information---and how it was gathered---is explored in [The Structure of Marvel Future Fight](mff.md).

+Additionally, `mffer` code may be useful to those trying to explore Marvel Future Fight, explore similar apps, deploy a custom version of the webapp, or contribute to `mffer` itself.
+For these topics, refer to the [development guide](Development.md).

 These goals are ongoing ones and may never be reached.
 They may change.
 The game may be discontinued by its publisher at any time, or its creators could implement protections against extracting data that are not feasible to work